endless-sky/endless-sky-wiki/CreatingMissions.md

 If no source is specified, the mission will be offered whenever its `to offer` conditions are satisfied; this can be used to create a mission that is offered as soon as you complete another.

-For the source and destination, you can either specify one particular planet, or give a set of constraints that the planet must match:
+For the source and destination, you can either specify one particular planet, or give a set of constraints that the planet must match.
+These sets of constraints are referred to as a "location" filter, as they are applied to the game's ships, systems, and planets in order to conditionally select locations for mission events.

 ```html
 (source | destination) <planet>